palombom/relaxation-VERDICT-Matlab-Toolbox-v1.0/README.md

 For queries about the toolbox or suggestions on how to improve it, please email: palombom@cardiff.ac.uk

 ## Dependencies
-To use rVERDICT Matlab Toolbox you will need a MATLAB distribution with the Parallel Computing Toolbox, the Statistics and Machine Learning Toolbox and the Optimization Toolbox.
+To use the current version of rVERDICT Toolbox you will need a MATLAB distribution with the Parallel Computing Toolbox, the Statistics and Machine Learning Toolbox and the Optimization Toolbox.
 Additionally, you will also need Python with:
 - scipy
 - numpy
 - sklearn